-Volatility resulting from this uncertainty may mean that the returns of a Fund and its investments are adversely affected by market movements, potential decline in the value of the British Pound and/ or Euro, and any downgrading of UK sovereign credit rating.
-This may also make it more difficult, or more expensive, for a Fund to execute prudent currency hedging policies.
+Volatility resulting from this uncertainty may mean that the returns of the Funds' investments are adversely affected by market movements, potential decline in the value of the Sterling and/or Euro, and any downgrading of UK sovereign credit rating.
+This may also make it more difficult, or more expensive, for the Funds to execute prudent currency hedging policies.